2013 GMC Terrain Interior

 The new Denali trim comes with upgraded interior materials and features to justify its price increase.
 Standard equipment on the Denali includes leather seats, eight-way heated power driver and passenger seats, wood trim accents and a sunroof.
 Optional safety features include lane departure warning and forward collision alert.

-Reviewers say that the controls in the Terrain are easy to use and logically placed, but one critic notes that the touch screen is recessed in the center stack, which made it difficult to reach.
+Reviewers say that the controls in the Terrain are easy to use and logically placed, but one critic notes that the touch screen is recessed in the center stack, which makes it difficult to reach.
 Overall, test drivers like the Terrain’s interior features and utility.

 - "The driver faces a well-designed dash -- its center stack of buttons is arguably the best laid-out of any GM car, and the Intellilink touch screen interface and navigation unit are logical and easy to use." -- Automobile Magazine (Denali)